Idaho Minimum Coverage Car Insurance: Requirements and Costs (September 2024)

 What to Do if Your Policy Is Canceled

-If your car insurance policy is canceled in Idaho, immediately contact your insurance agent to discuss reinstatement or search for a new policy — do not drive uninsured.
+If your car insurance policy is canceled in Idaho, immediately contact your insurance agent to discuss reinstatement or search for a new policy — don't drive uninsured.
 The Idaho DMV is promptly informed when drivers are without minimum coverage, which can lead to penalties.

-If you are unable to secure insurance through traditional insurers, you may consider looking into the Idaho Automobile Insurance Plan, which provides coverage to qualified individuals struggling to obtain insurance.
-Remember that driving without at least that state minimum car insurance in Idaho is against the law and can have serious consequences.
+If you can't secure insurance through traditional insurers, you may consider looking into the Idaho Automobile Insurance Plan, which provides coverage to qualified individuals struggling to obtain insurance.
+Remember that driving without at least that minimum car insurance in Idaho is against the law and can have serious consequences.

 uninsured icon